centreon/centreon-documentation/versioned_docs/version-23.10/monitoring/templates.md

 On creation of a Template, only the template name is mandatory.
 The other attributes are optional.

-There are 3 types of templates:
+There are 3 types of template:

-  - Hosts Templates
+  - Host Templates
-  - Services Templates
+  - Service Templates
-  - Contacts Templates
+  - Contact Templates

 The advantages are:

   - Simplified element definition
   - No duplication of data
-  - Facility of addition of new resources
+  - Easy addition of new resources
-  - Predefined configurations assimilated to a “catalog of indicators”
+  - Predefined configurations equivalent to a “catalog of indicators”
   - Templates can inherit from other templates.

 ## Host Templates